rust-lang/book/second-edition/src/ch13-01-closures.md

 <!-- Yes /Carol -->

 The syntax of closures and functions looks more similar with type annotations.
-Here's a vertical comparison of the syntax for the definition of a function that adds one to its parameter, and a closure that has the same behavior.
-We've added some spaces here to line up the relevant parts).
+Here’s a vertical comparison of the syntax for the definition of a function that adds one to its parameter, and a closure that has the same behavior.
+We’ve added some spaces here to line up the relevant parts).
 This illustrates how closure syntax is similar to function syntax except for the use of pipes rather than parentheses and the amount of syntax that is optional: